rhpatra/kaggle-facebook-checkin/README.md

-# Kaggle Facebook - Predicting Check In Places #
+# Predicting Facebook Check In Places #

 Ever wonder what it's like to work at Facebook?
 Facebook and Kaggle are launching a machine learning engineering competition for 2016.
 Trail blaze your way to the top of the leaderboard to earn an opportunity at interviewing for one of the 10+ open roles as a software engineer, working on world class machine learning problems.